 Sundown serves up a whole new side of Greater New Haven.
 New Haven’s downtown pulses with life with entertainment for all ages and tastes.
 College Street Music Hall has joined Toad’s Place, Café Nine and Firehouse 12 as the core of the music scene.
 Music aficionados also enjoy the music of classical legends at Yale University School of Music throughout the academic year.
 Just around the corner in Hamden is Space Ballroom offering craft beers and small music shows of various genres.

 Craft brew is also the focus of the Thimble Island Brewery.
 With four staple products, as well as numerous seasonal and specialty products, it’s worth checking out.
 Another member of Branford’s brew scene worth checking out is Stony Creek Brewing with a stunning water view.
 Both breweries offer weekend tours.

 New Haven’s compact downtown is the perfect stop on your New England getaway.
 As the fourth most walkable city in the U.S., your guests will thank you for the opportunity to stretch their legs.
 Not to worry if members of your group have a wide range of interests, guests can venture out to explore history, appreciate art, shop to their hearts content, or savor delicious food.

 The best way to tour New Haven is on foot.
 Since the histories of New Haven and Yale University are thoroughly intertwined, the Yale University Campus Tour is a great way to discover the city’s past and present.
 This free tour highlights history, art, architecture, and student life.
+Note: Yale Campus tours are currently suspended and will resume on April 15, 2020.
 Or try pedaling your way around downtown on the Elm City Party Bike, a fun, social and relaxing way to see the city while bar and restaurant hopping.
 With arts, culinary, fitness, and even ghost tours there is a unique way for everyone to enjoy this vibrant city.